mvturnho/Transforminator-Release/README.md

 ### Example tasks for visual studio code

-To use the freemarkergen tool from vscode and test your templates you need to add a folder named .vscode In the .vscode folder create a file named tasks.json and add the following content.
+To use the Transforminator tool from vscode and test your templates you need to add a folder named .vscode In the .vscode folder create a file named tasks.json and add the following content.
-Now when you have all files in place press ctrl-shift-B and freemarkergen will run with the options supplied in the tasks.json
+Now when you have all files in place press ctrl-shift-B and Transforminator will run with the options supplied in the tasks.json
 ```json
 {
   "version": "2.0.0",